eriklindquist/bfast_python/README.txt

 #bfastmonitor_gpu

-This is a repo with work originally done by Derek Van de Ven and available here:  from
+This is a repo with work originally done by Derek Van de Ven and available here: DerekvdVen/bfastmonitor_GPU_SEPAL However, it is envisaged that this current repo will be actively maintained and updated.

 This github repository contains scripts for using the python bfast algorithm in SEPAL.